tsquares/MHA-Heros-impl/README.md

 ### User to Domain Object Relationships
 User to SuperMove
 * One User can have many SuperMoves
-* SuperMovew cannot exist without a User
+* SuperMove cannot exist without a User

 User to Quote
 * One User can have many Quotes